enfabrica/enkit/scripts/gee.md

 * "enable_emacs": Set "emacs" as your merge tool.
 * "enable_vscode": Set "vscode" as your GUI merge tool.
 * "enable_meld": Set "meld" as your GUI merge tool.
+* "enable_bcompare": Set "BeyondCompare" as your GUI merge tool.

 ### make_branch